 However, these conversations need to happen not just with library users, but also, critically, with non-users.
 These conversations need to move beyond the transactional, “You want; you get,” into a discussion about personal value systems and closely held beliefs.
 Libraries, funded as they are through public monies, are a physical expression of a community’s values, a representation of who they want to be and what they believe.
 Any conversation about extending, revitalising, or protecting library services should be framed within the context of how such an initiative strengthens and supports the values of the community at large.

 As library people, we like to believe that everyone would use their local library if only they knew what was offered, or if the hours or location were convenient.
 This is simply not true.
 There are people who have no use for the library whatsoever.
 Unfortunately, some of these people are the key stakeholders, decision-makers, and funders needed to move the project forward.
 They won’t agree to a new approach to library services without you helping to connect the open library model with their hopes for their community.

 Build a coalition

-Surveying and discussing the open library model offers an excellent opportunity to build a coalition with other organizations, agencies, and stakeholders that serve the same populations you serve or who are invested in the same community as your library.
-Building relationships with these other organizations not only garners support for your project but also opens doors for future partnerships for programming and services.
+Surveying and discussing the open library model offers an excellent opportunity to build a coalition with other organisations, agencies, and stakeholders that serve the same populations you serve or who are invested in the same community as your library.
+Building relationships with these other organisations not only garners support for your project but also opens doors for future partnerships for programming and services.